BumbuKhan/react-native-calendar-app/README.md

 And then type `react-native run-android` or `react-native run-ios` to launch the app in Android or IOS emulator respectively

 > NOTE: in order to create a brand new react-native app run `react-native init <your-project-name>` (this is how I did the initial deployment)

+# How to build apk #

+Please refer to the [official guide](https://facebook.github.io/react-native/docs/signed-apk-android.html)